Stapelia leendertziae - suculenta ciudata, fascinanta si unica

 Requires minimal care and tolerates drought

-It attracts attention with its exotic and unconventional appearance.
+Draws attention through its exotic and unconventional look

 The plant is sold without flowers.